fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wanopt_profile.html.markdown

 * `transparent` - Enable/disable transparent mode.
 * `comments` - Comment.
 * `auth_group` - Optionally add an authentication group to restrict access to the WAN Optimization tunnel to peers in the authentication group.
 * `http` - Enable/disable HTTP WAN Optimization and configure HTTP WAN Optimization features.
+The structure of `http` block is documented below.
 * `cifs` - Enable/disable CIFS (Windows sharing) WAN Optimization and configure CIFS WAN Optimization features.
+The structure of `cifs` block is documented below.
 * `mapi` - Enable/disable MAPI email WAN Optimization and configure MAPI WAN Optimization features.
+The structure of `mapi` block is documented below.
 * `ftp` - Enable/disable FTP WAN Optimization and configure FTP WAN Optimization features.
+The structure of `ftp` block is documented below.
 * `tcp` - Enable/disable TCP WAN Optimization and configure TCP WAN Optimization features.
+The structure of `tcp` block is documented below.

 The `http` block supports: